 - European power stations burn 2.5 million tons of North Carolina wood pellets per year.

-- The wood pellet industry has received $7.1 million in subsidies from North Carolina.
+- The wood pellet industry has received at least $9 million in subsidies from North Carolina.

 - The NC Clean Energy Plan (October, 2019) states: “Currently, the wood pellet industry does not contribute to NC’s energy generation portfolio and does not advance NC’s clean energy economy.
 The wood pellets harvested from NC increase the state’s carbon output during logging, processing and transportation and are burned for fuel elsewhere, mostly Europe.
 There are currently no known plans for the industry to become a contributor to NC’s energy sector in the coming years” (p.
 25).
 Yet the Cooper Administration continues to approve permits for the wood pellet export industry.